-The film is centered around the ghost of Mary-Lou Maloney, who was accidentally killed during her Prom Queen crowning in the 50's.
-Mary-Lou's spirit is accidentally released by a girl named Vicki when she finds her old prom dress.
-Mary-Lou then possesses Vicki, and sets out to get revenge and become the prom queen once more.
+The film centers around the ghost of one Mary Lou Maloney, a girl who was accidentally killed during her prom queen crowning in the 50s.
+Her spirit is accidentally released by a girl named Vicki when she finds her supposed prom queen regalia in the school's prop room.
+Mary Lou possesses her, and sets out to get revenge on those responsible for her death and become the prom queen once more.

 This film has the examples of:

 - Adorkable: Josh, genial supplier of (often lewd) quips and inventor of the (ineffective) potato-powered radio.

 - Accidental Murder: Mary Lou's death is caused by Billy dropping a stink bomb on her as she is crowned, which ignites her dress, turning her into a Woman on Fire.

 - Alpha Bitch: Mary Lou when she was alive, and Kelly in the present, though Kelly is more of a deconstructed type; venomous to her rivals but nice to everyone else, with hints of insecurity.

 - Ambiguously Bi: Mary Lou, as suggested during the scene of her in Vicki's body walking into the girl's shower room completely naked to kiss Monica on the forehead.
 Monica might count as well, as she is shown enjoying the kissing at first.

 - Beware the Nice Ones: Vicki loudly calls Kelly a bitch for mocking Jess after her death, and also proceeds to slap her.